Journey to the Cross

 JOURNEY TO THE CROSS

-The words of Psalm 51 are powerful, almost gut-wrenching, as if David was really sorry for what he had done!
+The words of Psalm 51 are powerful, almost gut-wrenching, as they express how sorry David was for what he had done!
 True confession is about more than saying the right words.
 Confession is an attitude of humility and repentance.
 When David realized his sin, he sought God’s forgiveness.
 David fell to his knees, wrecked; he laid out his failures and cried out to God.
 This was not very kingly behavior, but David cared only about confessing and being forgiven.

-Journey to the Cross is an opportunity to spend some concentrated time in prayer and confession, reflecting on Jesus and His sacrifice for us.
-The “Prayer Walk” will be open all day on Good Friday, April 3rd from 10:00am – 9:00pm.
-You are invited to come at any time during those hours and receive a prayer guide that will take you through 10 stations reflecting on Jesus’ journey to His sacrifice on the cross for us.
+Journey to the Cross is an opportunity to spend concentrated time in prayer and confession, reflecting on Jesus and the sacrifice He made for us.
+The Journey to the Cross “Prayer Walk” will be open all day on Good Friday, April 14th, from 10:00 a.m. to 9:00 p.m.
+You are invited to come at any time during those hours.
+A printed guide will lead you through the 10 "Prayer Walk" stations, and help you pray and reflect on Jesus’ journey to sacrifice Himself on the cross for us.